Registered Nurse to Bachelor of Science in Nursing

 Registered Nurses with a Diploma or Associate's Degree

-The RN-BS Program is designed to facilitate educational mobility for those registered nurses who wish to earn the Bachelor of Science degree with a major in nursing.
+The RN-BSN Program is designed to facilitate educational mobility for those registered nurses who wish to earn the Bachelor of Science in Nursing Degree.
 The curriculum offers courses that are 100% online on all campuses.
-Courses that require clinical components are completed through class projects and capstone projects with a preceptor.
+Courses that require clinical components are focused on building on prior clinical knowledge.

 Application to Upper-Division Nursing: Licensed RNs with a Diploma or Associate's Degree